Profile information

 Description

 Welcome to our vibrant community!
-Nestled in the heart of Guatemala, our place is a 100% worker-owned association that has been thriving for over three decades.
-Born amidst the challenges of civil unrest, our mission has remained steadfast: empowering local women through fair wages in textile production.
+Nestled in the heart of the Guatemalan highlands, our place is a 100% worker-owned association that has been thriving for over three decades.
+Born amidst the challenges of civil unrest, our mission has remained steadfast: empower local women through fair wages in textile production.

-At the core of our operations lie the remarkable artisans who, using the ancient art of back-strap loom weaving, craft exquisite textiles.
+At the core of our operations lie the remarkable artisans who, using the ancient art of back-strap loom weaving, create exquisite craft textiles.
 Our headquarters, in Quetzaltenango (Xela), serves as a hub of creativity.

 But our vision extends far beyond our storefront.
 In addition to showcasing our artisanal products, we offer private back-strap loom weaving classes.
-Moreover, through 'Almaya,' a dedicated nonprofit fund, we offer scholarships for the children of our arisan weavers so that their communites can grow and prosper.
+Our dedicated non-profit fund Almaya provides scholarships for the children of our artisan weavers so that they can continue their education.

 Join us in our journey toward a more inclusive future.
-Our cooperative beckons as a haven for change-makers and dreamers alike.Types of help and learning opportunities
+Our cooperative has a perfect mixure of traditional Guatemalan values and progressive foriegn values from all the past volunteers and tourists who come by.Types of help and learning opportunities

 Cultural exchange and learning opportunities